-How to Buy a Mattress OnlineUpdated on January 27, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
-Learn more about our affiliate program here.
+How to Buy a Mattress OnlineUpdated on December 29, 2020 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
+Learn more about how we make money here.

 Buying a new mattress is an important decision.
 After all, you’ll spend a third of your life on it.
 Fortunately, with the recent explosion of online mattress companies, getting a new mattress is easier than ever.